Anaílson

-Anaílson Brito Noleto, known as Anaílson (born 8 March 1978) is a Brazilian former footballer who played as attacking midfielder.
+Anaílson Brito Noleto, known as Anaílson (born 8 March 1978) is a Brazilian former professional footballer who played as attacking midfielder.

 Career

-Anaílson has played in many Brazilian football clubs, like Rio Branco, São Caetano and Náutico.
+Anaílson played for Brazilian football clubs like Rio Branco, São Caetano and Náutico.
 He also won the FIFA U-17 World Cup for Brazil, later being punished for having falsified his birth date to play in the competition.